 There are many horror stories in the press and on the web which tend to overstate the reality.
 However, you should treat this highly invasive plant with the respect it deserves - it frequently wins the battle against DIY amateur attempts.
 That said, if this is the house of your dreams, don't let the knotweed make it a nightmare.
 If treated correctly, Japanese knotweed can be eradicated, leaving you to enjoy your house for years to come.
 Here are our top 5 tips;

-5. Stay involved.
 Don’t fall into the trap of letting the seller “sort out” the knotweed problem.
 On too many occasions we see a cheap attempt at removal with inadequate guarantees.
 Insist it is carried out by a firm that you trust will do the job properly and will be accepted by your mortgage provider - otherwise walk away.
 If the work has been carried out already, ask to see all of the documentation available – and get it checked by a reputable professional.
 Environet was established in 1996 and the entire business is focused solely on the removal of Japanese knotweed.
 We have Japanese knotweed solutions suitable for both the commercial and residential sectors.
-We provide our unique market leading insurance backed guarantee underwritten at Lloyd’s – you won’t find any better security than that.
+We provide our unique market leading insurance backed guarantee underwritten by an "AA-" rated insurer – you won’t find any better security than that.
 Let us worry about removing the Japanese knotweed, and you just focus on making your new house your home.

 Environet has a clear approach to eradicate knotweed: